London, National and International Removals and Storage

 When temperatures rise, tyre rubber expands, becoming softer and more pliable.
 On the contrary, when temperatures drop, tyre rubber contracts, becoming harder and brittle.
 These repeated expansion and contraction cycles can lead to cracks, splits, and other forms of damage.

 The ideal storage temperature range for tyres is between 7°C and 24°C. This range provides a balance between flexibility and resistance to cracking.
 At temperatures below 7°C, the tyre rubber becomes too rigid and brittle, increasing the risk of damage.
 At temperatures above 24°C, the tyre rubber becomes too soft and pliable, making it more susceptible to cracking and deformation.
-To maintain consistent temperatures, opt for a storage location that is both cool and dry, such as a climate-controlled storage unit.
-If you must store tyres in a garage or attic, consider using a temperature-controlled storage unit or wrapping the tyres in insulation to help regulate the temperature.

 Direct sunlight can break down the chemicals in the rubber, leading to premature ageing and cracks.
 Avoid storing tyres near windows or in areas that receive excessive sunlight.
 If you need to keep them outdoors, consider using a protective cover or hiding them under a shaded structure.